vishvAsa/notes/biology/organism/health/disease/infection/viral/wuhan_epidemic/Infection/vaccination.md

 ### Efficacy
 - The efficacy against severe COVID-19 disease was 100 per cent (95%CI: 60-100), with an impact on reduction in hospitalisations.
 The efficacy against asymptomatic COVID-19 infection was 70 per cent, suggesting decreased transmission in COVAXIN recipients.

+### Dosage gap
+- However, the immunity level produced after the first dose of Covaxin is not as high and "this means the second dose should be taken after four weeks to ensure full efficacy".

 ## Gamelaya Sputnik V